ibrahem50/repo-radar/README.md

 ### API efficiency

-GitHub's search endpoint returns `stargazers_count`, `open_issues_count`, `language`, and `owner.avatar_url` inside each search result item — so no per-card detail fetch is needed after a search.
+GitHub's search endpoint returns `stargazers_count`, `open_issues_count`, `language`, `pushed_at`, and `owner.avatar_url` inside each search result item — so no per-card detail fetch is needed after a search.
 All card stats come from the search response directly.

 ### Component unification